 I am going to tell you about three students.
 They are not actual people, but they are real.
 The first I will call Isaro.

 I meet Isaro for the first time in the first week of my course and within a minute or two I start to feel a growing excitement in my chest.
 I am being challenged, I am looking foolish, uncertain, and it is fantastic.
 It is the euphoria of redundancy.
 I am not required here, she will be absolutely fine on her own.
 Isaro will learn at least 10x more today from her own questions than from anything I might say.
-My role is to help her find more daring and terrifying questions to pose to themselves.
+My role is to help her find more daring and terrifying questions to pose to herself.
 I show her three different ways of doing the same thing.
 I show her something that makes no sense.
 I walk away excited to see what she does next — and to have her as a peer in a year or two.

 The second I will call Emily.
 She talks quite easily, has known success in her life, is generally an interesting person.
 She asks strange questions, suggestive of confusion or misapplied models.
 She is distractible but determined.
 This journey is not always going to be easy for her, but given enough grit and time she will succeed.
 I spend quite a lot of time with her over the few months she is in my class, mostly requested and facilitated by her, much of which we spend on concrete practical matters like code quality and reorganising certain tricky concepts.
 People like her are the reason I have a job and why I am useful.